-Step 6 - Place the peppers (capsicum) snugly into a casserole dish.
+Step 6 - Place the capsicum (peppers) snugly into a casserole dish.
 Fill them up with the filling leaving a 1cm gap from the rim to allow the rice to swell whilst baking.

 Step 8 - Bake in a preheated oven 180C (360F) for 45-60 minutes, until rice and peppers are cooked.
-Allow the vegan stuffed peppers to sit for 10-15 minutes with the lid on before serving warm.
+Once cooked allow vegan stuffed capsicum to sit for another 10-15minutes with the lid on before serving.
+Serve warm.

-The above photo shows about 10-15 minutes of letting the fresh out of the oven-baked Lebanese vegan stuffed capsicum - condensation forms on the glass lid.
+The above photo shows about 10-15 minutes of letting the fresh out of the oven-baked Lebanese vegetarian stuffed capsicum - condensation forms on the glass lid.

 Pine nuts can be swapped out for slivered almonds.

 Cutting tops off capsicums is easily done by using a paring knife.
-Cut in line with where the core (seed pod) is, run the knife along the perimeter in a line and then push the paring knife into the core, gently tilt the knife until you hear the capsicum pop and you have a separated the lid from the base.
+Cut inline with where the core (seed pod) is, run the knife along the perimeter in a line and then push the paring knife into the core, gently tilt the knife until you here the capsicum pop and you have a separated the lid from the base.

-Keep each lid with the body of the capsicum from which it was cut off, as it is the perfect match.
+Keep each lid with the body of the capsicum from which it was cut off from, as it is the perfect match.

 Capsicum stuffing should be loosely placed into each bell pepper and not compacted.
 This will ensure the rice will cook through.